 From November 28, 2009 until December 31, 2014, workers performing labor or services in the Commonwealth of Northern Mariana Islands (CNMI) and/or Guam.

 Once the H-2B cap is reached, USCIS may only accept petitions for H-2B workers who are exempt from the H-2B cap.

-As USCIS receives H-2B petitions for fiscal years 2012 and 2013, the below chart will be regularly updated
+As USCIS receives H-2B petitions for fiscal year 2013 and Fiscal Year 2014, the chart below will be regularly updated.

 Date of Last Count

 H-2B: 1st Half FY 2014

 1 Refers to the estimated number of beneficiaries needed to be included on petitions filed with USCIS to reach the H-2B cap, with an allowance for withdrawals, denials, and revocations.
 This number will always be higher than the actual cap.

 2 As noted, if the cap is not reached for the 1st half of the fiscal year, those numbers will be made available for use during the 2nd half of the fiscal year.
 In some fiscal years, therefore, depending on demand for H-2B workers, more than 33,000 cap-subject persons may be granted H-2B status during the 2nd half of the fiscal year.